Gnosder/Gaming/Session1.md

 ## Out of the Woods
 One way or another the lightborn will leave the copse of unmarked graves and enter into Yalt.
 After spending their first full day in Yalt they will gain 1 defliement.

 "The land around you is desolate and scarred.
 Here and there stand once massive trees now petrified.
 Nothing living can be seen in the petrified wasteland.
-The air is dry, but cooler in the open than it was in the thick copse from which you came Warder Nek smiles wearily and tells you that it wont last, the sun seems to hate Yalt and it is unbearable in the daylight."
+The air is dry, but cooler in the open than it was in the thick copse from which you came.
+Warder Nek smiles wearily and tells you that it wont last, the sun seems to hate Yalt and it is unbearable in the daylight."

 > Daylight is hot, but the night the time of monsters.